Using Allas in CSC’s HPC environment

 Try the command (replace

-<project number>with your project number, e.g. 2001234):a-info <project number>-$USER-genomes-ap/pythium_vexans.tar -
+<project number>with your project number, e.g. 2001234):a-info <project number>-$USER-genomes-ap/Pythium_vexans.tar -

 This command is actually the same as:

-rclone cat allas:<project number>-$USER-genomes-ap/pythium_vexans.tar_ameta -
+rclone cat s3allas:<project number>-$USER-genomes-ap/Pythium_vexans.tar_ameta -

 Finally, try the command: